splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows.rst

   [Net.ServicePointManager]::SecurityProtocol = [Net.ServicePointManager]::SecurityProtocol -bor [Net.SecurityProtocolType]::Tls12

 .. caution:: Starting from version 0.89, the installer for the Splunk Distribution of the OpenTelemetry Collector for Windows sets its configuration using environment variables at service level instead of global level.
-When configuring additional settings, use service, process, or terminal scopes.
+To configure additional settings use service, process, or terminal scopes.

 .. _otel-installer-options-windows:
 .. _windows-script-options: